Electric chainsaws and the gorge of misery

 The issue is that much of the chassis of the electric saw is occupied by the battery; there is a fairly puny motor that spins fast, delivers little torque, and is prone to overheating if bogged down.
 The manufacturer’s solution is to make the chain light and thin — and to equip it with smaller, less aggressive (semi-chisel) teeth.

 In the usual YouTube review, the saw is slicing through a neatly-trimmed log sitting on a sawbuck.
 In this setup, the tool is helped by gravity; it chews through the material slowly but steadily.
-But in a horizontal cut — or in other less-than-ideal situations — the chain doesn’t grab the material well.
+But in a horizontal cut — and in other less-than-ideal situations — the chain doesn’t grab the material well.
 The operator has to do all the pushing, and a slight twist or a lightly pinched bar is enough to stall the saw.

 Again, for suburban landowners, this doesn’t matter.
 Heck, for routine work, ratcheting loppers and a hand saw are usually enough; “whole tree” problems often require getting a permit and hiring a licensed arborist.
 But for rural parcels, the alternatives to gas are — pun intended — not so clear-cut.